Herring Run

 The Herring Run is an 11.1 mi tributary of the Back River located in Baltimore, Maryland.

 Geography

-The 31 sqmi watershed has its headwaters in Towson, Maryland, and flows through Baltimore County and Baltimore City and back into the County before discharging into the Back River, which empties into the Chesapeake Bay.
+The 31 sqmi watershed has its headwaters in Towson, Maryland, and flows through Baltimore County and Baltimore City and back into the county before discharging into the Back River, which empties into the Chesapeake Bay.
 The principal tributaries of Herring Run are the Western Branch, Chinquapin Run, Tiffany Run, Armistead Run, Biddison Run, Moores Run and Redhouse Run.
 The total length of the Herring Run main stem and tributaries is over 41 mi.

 Herring Run Park

 Herring Run Park is a 375 acre wooded parkland in northeast Baltimore through which Herring Run flows for 2.3 mile.
 The politician William Smith lived on land now included in the park, which he purchased in 1770.
+The land for Herring Run Park was donated to the City of Baltimore by the real estate developer Frank Novak.

 Water pollution

 The Maryland Department of the Environment has listed the Herring Run as an impaired tributary, due to the elevated amounts of fecal coliform bacteria found in it.
 Nonetheless, efforts continue to improve the stream's water quality.